xiaoperfect/MPM2Myoepithelial-Immunostaining/readme.md

 The MPM images and CK5/6 immunohistochemical images should be spatially aligned before training.

-For paired Pix2Pix training, each input MPM image should have a corresponding CK5/6 immunohistochemical image with the same filename.
+Each input MPM image should have a corresponding CK5/6 immunohistochemical image with the same filename.

 The expected folder structure before combining paired images is: